HewlettPackard/supersim/docs/auto_sims.md

 ## Example
-In this document we'll generate a TaskRun script that will investigate adaptive routing in a Folded-Clos network topology.
+In this document we'll generate a TaskRun script that will investigate adaptive routing in a Fat-Tree (a.k.a.
+Folded-Clos) network topology.
 With a single command, we'll be able to run all simulations and plot the results.

-We'll compare two routing algorithms: oblivious least common ancestor and adaptive least common ancestor.
-For each configuration we'll sweep the injection rate from 0% to 100% in steps of 6%.
-In total, there will be 34 simulation runs.
+We'll compare three routing algorithms: deterministic least common ancestor, oblivious least common ancestor, and adaptive least common ancestor.
+For each configuration we'll sweep the injection rate from 0% to 100% in steps of 10%.
+In total, there will be 33 simulation runs.
-Each simulation result will be parsed by [SSparse][] and plotted by `sslqp` ([SSPlot][]).
-Each injection rate sweep will be plotted by `ssllp`.
-The combination of both injection rate sweeps will be plotted by `sslcp`.
-In total, there are 113 tasks run.
+Each simulation result will be parsed by [SSParse][] and plotted by [SSPlot][].
+Each injection rate sweep will also be plotted by [SSPlot][].
+The combination of both injection rate sweeps will be plotted by [SSPlot][].
+In total, there are 101 tasks performed.

 ## Setup
 Let's create a directory to hold this investigation.